Ethan-Passino/PersonalFinanceApp/README.md

   Log your expenses with categories, descriptions, and amounts.

 - **📊 Visual Reports**
   View pie charts and bar graphs of income vs expenses, and analyze spending breakdowns.
+It also shows budgets vs actuals.

 - **🖥️ Dashboard Overview**
   High-level summary of your finances and recent activity at a glance.